polterguy/phosphorusfive/plugins/p5.lambda/README.md

 After evaluating the above code in e.g. the System42/executor, the value of the *[eval]* node will contain the string of "foo".
-In addition, the *[sys42-confirm-window]* invocation will never be invoked, since when the evaluation of *[return]* is done, no further evaluation inside of the outer most evaluated scope will be done.
+In addition, the *[sys42-confirm-window]* invocation will never be invoked, since when the evaluation of *[return]* is done, no further evaluation inside of the inner most evaluated scope will be done.
 Since the outer most evaluated scope in the above example, is the evaluation of the *[_exe]* node, this means that the control will be returned back to the *[eval]*, invoking the *[_exe]* node.

 You can also return multiple nodes back to caller, and complex tree structures, using something like this for instance.